brentjlaf/sparkcms/README.md

 - Serve the project behind HTTPS and configure your web server to deny direct access to `CMS/data` and other sensitive directories.
 - Regularly back up `CMS/data`, especially `users.json`, `forms`, and media uploads.
 Consider offloading uploads to cloud storage for high-traffic sites.
 - Use strong passwords for admin accounts and rotate them periodically.
 Two-factor authentication is not included by default but can be added via the Users module.
-- Monitor performance using the built-in Speed and Analytics modules, and address SEO/accessibility issues highlighted in their dashboards.
+- Monitor performance using the built-in Speed and Analytics modules, and address accessibility issues highlighted in their dashboards.

 ## License